With summer ending in Georgetown, now is a good time to get a head start on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Choose a temperate day to clean your air conditioner.
+Choose a mild day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run your equipment once you’ve cleaned it.
+That way, you can test the unit once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money